cscorley/dissertation/chapters/2_related/1_tr_general.md

 ##### Precision at k

-Precision at k is easy to compute and understand.
-It is the calculated precision for the first $k$ retrieved documents, excluding documents after the first $k$ documents from the metric calculation.
-However, it has the disadvantage of not distinguishing between the rankings of the relevant document, and is merely a count-based score.
+Precision at k is the calculated precision for the first $k$ retrieved documents, excluding documents after the first $k$ documents from the metric calculation.
+However, it has the disadvantage of not distinguishing between the rankings of the relevant document and is a count-based score.

 \begin{equation}
 \operatorname{precision}(k) =